The people on remote islands tend to be a bit closed-minded, like people in small, isolated towns in the Great Plains.

 What’s the next step?

 Well, ultimately, we’re trying to get back to Guanajuato where there’s a major drug war going on between 3 different cartels, apparently.
 But nevermind that.
 I don’t really want to talk about that right now.
+These news stories seem a little far-fetched and perhaps geared toward people who actually believe in the cartels.
 The next step is still twice-removed from the final destination: we have to fly to Nicaragua and then travel by land to Honduras to go to a Mexican Embassy there where hopefully Lydian will be able to petition for Naing Naing to enter on a temporary residency visa under their Family Unity Laws.
 There are no guarantees, though.
 So, we’ve got a few “Plan B’s” that we can implement should things NOT go as planned.

 Last night I had a dream that I was putting together a model railroad and my train kept going off the rails, but it didn’t really matter because I could just pick up the engine and move it to where it needed to go even without the rails.
 Still, when the train went off the rails I would religiously put it back on the tracks so that every inch of the rails was traversed between Point A and Point B. And when I woke up, I thought about how nice it would be to look down on a village from an angle and a distance that was comprehensible.
 Right now, I’m floating in outer space staring down at that big blue ball called Earth thinking, “Man…I can’t believe how many problems there are everywhere in the world.”
 I’d love to zoom in on something comprehensible and just watch people…individuals doing good things and bad things, stupid things, and smart things.
 I’d love to be able to tell the officiant at Lydian and Naing Naing’s wedding what we’ve all been through over the past few months, but I’m afraid he’d get confused and maybe even feel scared of us if he knew.
 I’d like to tell him not to talk to any of us about God from his little island on his tiny planet, but I’ll zip my lips as long as we end up with a marriage certificate that’s acceptable worldwide.